jkkawano/jkawano-cs376/projectproposal.md

 The main issues with this method, though, is that feedback is only collected from a small, select group of people and this data is largely qualitative.
 It also requires a significant amount of time and effort on the part of the museum staff.

-<center> <h1> A Solution </h1> </center>
+# A Solution

 An unobtrusive means of collecting quantitative data on a visitor's experience, while enhancing (and not hindering) that visitor's engagement with the museum.

 ### Goals
-For the museum, collect data on: which galleries a visitor went to, how long they were in each one, which pieces did they spend the most time with, etc.
+- **For the museum**, collect data on: which galleries a visitor went to, how long they were in each one, which pieces did they spend the most time with, etc.

-For the visitor, augment their experience and help them engage with the museum in a more meaningful way.
+- **For the visitor**, augment their experience and help them engage with the museum in a more meaningful way.

 ### What this might look like
 A mobile app that would utilise a tablet or smartphone's camera so user's could scan pieces to learn more information, or just take pictures of their favourite pieces.
 The museum would track this information, in addition to collecting data on the visitor's movement throughout the galleries, and potentially more.